Mr-Ming/High-Occurance-Pairs/README.md

 -- Which is the best data structure to store exactly this specific type of data because I wanted a data structure type that allows me to
 --- (1) Store both the pair and # of occurance as 1 array
 --- (2) Have O(1) constant time for searching

+In this scenario the big O complexity is O(n^2) due to 2 nested-loops because now it only cost 1 loop to generate the pair instead of 2 from the php case.

 ## Screenshots